hh-programming-2/programming-2/README.md

 This course material is mostly based on external online resources, such as documentation and tutorials.
 Each topic contains links to relevant materials but **you will also need to find relevant resources yourself**.

 The purpose of the course exercises is not only to assess whether you have understood the material presented in the lessons or learning materials; rather, solving the exercises requires independent information gathering.
-Alongside working independently, we recommend asking questions and discussing topics on the course's Teams channel.
+Alongside working independently, we recommend asking questions during the lessons.

 ## 📑 Using sources of information